NCAR/i-wrf/docs/Users_Guide/matthewwindows.rst

 =====================

-To run WRF on the Hurricane Matthew data, you need to have three addtional data sets to support the computation.
+To run WRF on the Hurricane Matthew data, you need to have three data sets to support the computation.
 The commands in this section download archive files containing that data, then uncompress the archives into folders.
-The geographic data is large and takes several minutes to acquire, while the other two data sets are smaller and are downloaded directly into the WRF run folder, rather than the exercise's working directory.
+The geographic data is large and takes several minutes to acquire, while the other two data sets are smaller and are downloaded directly into the WRF run folder, rather than the main working directory.

 The steps to process each data set are the same: